bmalloy-224/MaGi_python/README.md

 - **Emergent Structure**: Deletion produces tighter cosine similarity clustering

 **Cognitive Entropy Preservation**:
 The black hole does not implement simple forgetting.
+Memories have gravity and the black hole reduced the count.
 It removes overrepresented trajectories to preserve global state-space entropy, preventing **memory resonance** in the same way Fibonacci grids prevent visual resonance.